muzzbanana/compiler_design_CSCI394/tiger_compiler/README.md

 We chose to implement our semantic checks using the **"functional style"**.
 This means we maintain a permanent environment and create temporary ones when needed.
-(Sort of.
-But we are still mutating a vector, so it's not a totally functional system with immutable scope objects in a tree structure.)

 ### Types (type.hh, type.cc)
 Types are defined using a class `Type`.
 This serves as the base for the for
-   - BaseType which is used for ints, strings, nil, error, things that not yet implemented (in case we didn't complete the assignment), and as a hack a type to represent when we didn't find a variable or type in scope.
+   - BaseType which is used for ints, strings, nil, error, things that not yet implemented (in case we didn't complete the assignment), and as a hack a type to represent when we didn't find a type.
    - ArrayType for arrays
    - RecordType for records
    - FunctionType for functions

 ### Symbol Tables (semantic.hh, semantic.cc)
 Symbol Tables are created using a class `SymbolTable`.